unitymakesus/rtporg/wp-content/plugins/quick-featured-images/README.txt

 * Fixed a typo, revised translations

 = 12.3 =
-* Changed in part "Replace" of section 'Bulk Edit': Media library dialog box instead of image list to select the replacement images
+* Changed in part "Replace" of section 'Set, replace, remove': Media library dialog box instead of image list to select the replacement images
 * Improved: Faster check for found attachment against being an image
 * Updated translations
 * Tested successfully with WordPress 4.7.3

 = 12.2 =
-* Added in 'Bulk Edit': server configuration to avoid PHP timeout and memory limitation in most cases
+* Added in 'Set, replace, remove': server configuration to avoid PHP timeout and memory limitation in most cases
 * Fixed deprecated jquery live()
 * Adjusted texts for WP 4.7
 * Tested successfully with WordPress 4.7